hasanrizvi94/pylon-kb-to-ada/README.md

 ## Features

+- **Universal Compatibility**: Works with any Ada bot and Pylon account through interactive prompts
+- **Secure Credential Handling**: Prompts for API keys and bot handles at runtime (no hardcoded credentials)
 - **Sync Articles**: Fetches all articles from a Pylon knowledge base and uploads them to Ada
 - **Content Conversion**: Automatically converts HTML content to Markdown format
+- **Smart Filtering**: Skips articles with empty content to ensure Ada API compliance
 - **Logging**: Comprehensive logging to `sync.log` for troubleshooting
 - **Source Tracking**: Maintains a record of created knowledge sources in `source_ids.txt`
 - **Cleanup Utility**: Includes a deletion script to remove synchronized sources